KRYTON Metals Blog

 How does powder coating work?

-Sheet metal is coated with dry powder and then zapped with electricity to achieve uniform coverage, Curing helps achieve optimal smoothness.
+Sheet metal is coated with dry powder and then imparted with a positive electric charge to ensure adherence.
+After the application of the powder, the metal part is then heated, or ‘cured’, in an oven.
+The heat causes the powder to melt into a uniform film, creating a smooth and durable finish.
 Depending on the product’s purpose, this can enhance its appearance, functionality, and/or affordability.
 Powder coating creates a harder finish than traditional paint and provides a broader range of colors for branding and custom design.
 This manufacturing method is suitable for various metals, including cost-efficient options.

 What metals are best for powder coating?

-Powder coating creates a malleable finish, making it a durable option.
+Powder coating creates a durable, tough finish, making it an excellent option for many applications.
 Below are some of the most common metals treated with powder coating:

+Remember, proper surface preparation is key for successful powder coating application, regardless of the metal being used.
+Cleaning the surface to remove oil, dirt, rust, or old paint will allow the powder coating to adhere properly and last longer.
 Some metals are not suitable for powder coating, and it should never be applied over rust or damaged materials.
 Talk to your fabrication team about the best finishing solution for your project.
-Be sure to check your industry’s ISO standards for design, material, and finish requirements.

 Are there disadvantages to powder coating?